apache/fluo-website/docs/fluo-recipes/1.0.0-incubating/export-queue.md

    //initialize Fluo using fluoConfig
 ```

-Below is updated version of the observer from above thats now using the export
+Below is updated version of the observer from above that's now using the export
 queue.

 ```java